Matus-Dubrava/file_scanner/README.md

     -   BUG: figure out why when executing `mdm init --load-from-parent-repository`, the file records are not removed from the parent respository
     -   make `mdm list` available via `mdm ls`
     -   add `--all`, `--active`, `--removed`, `--untracked`, `--subrepository-tracked` flags to `mdm ls` to filter out based on file status, show only `active` files by default
+    -   implement `mdm ls json-dump` which will dump the result into a json file provided to this option